-Civilian Supervisory, Law Enforcement
+CRIMINAL JUSTICE G046 - 4 Units Civilian Supervisory, Law Enforcement

 P.O.S.T. certified course providing newly appointed or experienced civilian supervisors with formal training in the concepts, techniques and practical application of basic supervisory skills as they pertain to police operations.
 An eighty hour, two week course.
 Lecture.
 Pass/no pass only.
+Not transferable, AA/ AS degree only.

-Police Academy, Regular Basic Course, Orientation
+CRIMINAL JUSTICE G054 - 2 Units Police Academy, Regular Basic Course, Orientation

 This course is designed to familiarize the student with the police academy training program and provide a better understanding of the requirements and commitments that must be considered.
 This comprehensive program will assess the suitability and employability of potential academy recruits.
 Students will be required to complete jobrelated tests in preparation for the police academy and a career as a police officer.
 A four-week course.
 Lecture & lab.
 Pass/no pass only.
+Not transferable, AA/AS degree only.